kdabwl/SmallObjects/README.md

 ### 15. executing `42 benchFib` with recursive somersault

 A subset of the bytecode has been completed and executes `42 benchFib` (with recursive somersault) in ***47 seconds***, calling the arithmetic 2,600,966,656 times.
 Already for `41 benchFib` the counters had to be made `long long`.
 Whoever wants to measure `43 benchFib` must first implement LargeInteger routines.
-Printout of the benchFib codons:<br>
+Printout of the benchFib codons (a· and b· subsets):<br>
 ```
  1      a·push from ⁱth arg, 1
  2      a·push smi 2